-We are used to dealing with acne on our face and body, but have you ever had pimples pop up on your scalp?
+We are used to dealing with acne on our face and body, but have you ever had pimples on your scalp?
 That is a whole other situation.
 Scalp acne often occurs along your hairline and the bumps are typically scarce and less noticeable than other types of acne.
-Here, everything you need to know about living and dealing with acne on your scalp.
+Here is everything you need to know about living and dealing with scalp acne.

 Scalp Acne 101

 Scalp acne includes any pimples around your hairline and any pimples that are actually found underneath your hair.
 “There is an overlap in the condition we call scalp folliculitis and scalp acne,” says New York City-based dermatologist Elyse Love, M.D.
 “Typically, I will term something “scalp acne” if the patient has facial acne and also a few similar papules and/or pustules on the scalp.”
 These pimples can be small, itchy bumps that turn out to be very dry.
 On the other hand, they can also be red, pus-filled bumps or red bumps without pus.
 In more severe cases, scalp acne can be found in the form of a cyst or nodule underneath the skin.

 People who are prone to regular facial and body acne may be predisposed to getting scalp acne.

 “Scalp folliculitis is not uncommon, especially in young, athletic men in their teens to early 30s, men with coarser hair types, and men who shave their heads,” explains Love.
 However, it can also be a result of tight hairstyles, making the condition a possibility for anyone.
 Just like any other type of acne, scalp acne can leave permanent scars if picked at or if treated improperly.

 What Causes Scalp Acne?